Dharmesh2015/RATA-CMIX/README.md

 # RATA-CMIX

 CPU-only enwik9 candidate.
 Built using fx4-cmix-transformer(https://github.com/naveenbijalwan/fx4-cmix-transformer) (Dharmesh Patel and Naveen
-Bijalwan) as its foundation -- this tree tracks fx4-cmix-transformer's `release/google-cloud-hutter` branch.
+Bijalwan) as its foundation.

-## Ideas in this codec, by author
+## Ideas in this codec, by authors

 A summary, not a repeat of fx4-cmix-transformer's own technical writeup -- see that project for the full mechanism-level description of each item below.